Clarke's tangent cones, subgradients, optimality conditions and the Lipschitzness at infinity: Introduction

 With notation and definitions given in the next sections, our main contributions are as follows: \begin{itemize} \item Given an unbounded set $C \subset \mathbb{R}^n$ and an index set $I \subset \{1, \ldots, n\},$ we define the Clarke tangent cone $T_C(\infty_I)$ and normal cone $N_C(\infty_I)$ to $C$ at infinity.
-We show that $T_C(\infty_I)$ is a closed convex cone and give a characterization of its interior.
+We show that $T_C(\infty_I)$ is a closed convex cone and give a characterization of its interior (see Corollary~\ref{Corollary35} and Theorem~\ref{Theorem36}).